 Final Examinations are the culminating learning event in a course, and they are scheduled to take into account all the different courses and departments across the university.
 The exam schedule varies from year to year.
 The final examination schedule is posted on the Class Schedules site.
 You are expected to arrange your personal affairs to fit the examination schedule.
 In the rare case that you may be scheduled for more than three (3) final examinations on the same day, you may work out an alternate time for one of your exams with your professors.
-This is the only university-sanctioned reason for taking a final examination schedule the first week of classes, and schedule those exam times into your daily planners and calendars now.
+This is the only university-sanctioned reason for taking a final exam at a time other than the officially scheduled time for the exam.
+Please confirm your final examination schedule the first week of classes, and schedule those exam times into your daily planners and calendars now.
 If you find that your final exam schedule is the one described above, please meet with your professors as soon as possible so that they may help you to make alternative arrangements for taking your exams.
 Department chairs/school deans and college deans need not be involved in the process of making this accommodation.